JerinSirijaDev/Simple_Dictionary/README.md

-# Android Dictionary App
+# Simple Dictionary App

-**Android Dictionary App** is a fully functional 'really simple dictionary application' designed for Android devices.
+**Simple Dictionary App** is a fully functional 'really simple dictionary application' designed for Android devices.
 Developed using **Kotlin**, the app offers users a quick and efficient way to look up word definitions, synonyms, antonyms, and example sentences.
 The app seamlessly integrates with an online dictionary API using **Retrofit**, ensuring accuracy and real-time data.

 ---